appforeach/framework-dotnet/readme.md

 # AppForeach Framework

 AppForeach is open-source reference implementation of microservices architecture for .NET Platform.
-Main design goals are unobstructive cross-cutting concerns and quality of service attributes of resulting software with emphasys on developer productivity.
+Main design goals are unobstructive cross-cutting concerns and quality of service attributes with emphasys on developer productivity.

 ## Overview